The 10-point iPhone XS and iPhone XS Max review: Modest steps forward

 - Images were very frequently sharper on the XS, due to what appears to be faster autofocus (noticeable with moving subjects) and either a slightly more aggressive sharpening algorithm or a better implementation of HDR detail.
 Macro images were more frequently usable and sharp.

-- XS images generally exhibited superior contrast and dynamic range, such that whites, blacks, and saturated colors looked stronger, while more gradations were obvious inbetween.
+- XS images generally exhibited superior contrast and dynamic range, such that whites, blacks, and saturated colors looked stronger, while more gradations were also obvious.

-- XS images tended to be cooler in tone than X images, which were warmer and in some cases more natural.
+- XS images tended to be cooler in tone than X images, which were warmer, and in some cases more natural.

 - XS wide images are slightly wider than X images, notably without any new distortion, and do not look unnatural despite their wider perspective.

-- Quite possibly due to Smart HDR, it’s hard for XS images to show underexposed areas, sometimes taking away the traditional “dark shadows” seen in photos, and occasionally making them look less interesting.
+- Quite possibly due to Smart HDR, it’s hard for XS images to show underexposed areas, sometimes taking away the traditional “dark shadows” seen in photos and occasionally making them look less interesting.
 It would be nice to have more control over the exposure system at this point.

 On the video front, Apple now supports 60FPS 4K video recording on both the iPhone XS and iPhone X, with the XS getting an exclusive 4K mode that drops the frame rate from 30FPS to 24FPS as appropriate to improve light gathering abilities.
 Even without the feature turned on, the XS captures noticeably more light and offers more accurate color rendition in video mode than the X. Neither is fantastic — 4K low-light video is still very grainy — but the XS evolves from “dark and blotchy” to “not blotchy, but lighter and smeared.”